Uphendra05/TCP-Client-and-Server/README/README.txt

 INTRODUCTION :

 This is a College project where I have to create two separate programs.
 A C++ Chat Client that communicates through TCP and a C++ Chat Server that communicates through TCP into my project and initialize it using C++.
+It uses Big Endian serializing and Deserializing for 32bit Unsigned int and 16bit Unsigned Short and String

 BUILDING AND RUNNING :